-space launch system Building America's New Rocket for Deep Space Exploration NASA's Space Launch System, or SLS, is a powerful, advanced launch vehicle for a new era of human exploration beyond Earth's orbit.
+Building America's New Rocket for Deep Space Exploration

+NASA's Space Launch System, or SLS, is a powerful, advanced launch vehicle for a new era of human exploration beyond Earth's orbit.
 With its unprecedented power and capabilities, SLS will launch crews of up to four astronauts in the agency's Orion spacecraft on missions to explore multiple, deep-space destinations.

 Offering more payload mass, volume capability and energy to speed missions through space than any current launch vehicle, SLS is designed to be flexible and evolvable and will open new possibilities for payloads, including robotic scientific missions to places like Mars, Saturn and Jupiter.

 In 2015, NASA completed the critical design review - a first for a NASA human-rated launch vehicle since the space shuttle almost 40 years ago.
 SLS continues to move forward with production of the first exploration-class launch vehicle built since the Saturn V. Engineers continue to make progress aimed toward delivering the first SLS rocket in 2018 to NASA's Kennedy Space Center in Florida for its first launch.

-The Power to Explore Beyond Earth's Orbit To fit NASA's future needs for deep-space missions, SLS is designed to evolve into increasingly more powerful configurations.
+The Power to Explore Beyond Earth's Orbit

+To fit NASA's future needs for deep-space missions, SLS is designed to evolve into increasingly more powerful configurations.
 The first SLS vehicle, called Block 1, has a minimum 70-metric-ton (77-ton) lift capability.
 It will be powered by twin five-segment solid rocket boosters and four RS-25 liquid propellant engines, as well as a modified version of an existing upper stage.
-The next planned evolution of the SLS, Block 1B, will use a new, more powerful Exploration

-NASAfacts Upper Stage (EUS) to enable more ambitious missions and deliver a 105-metric-ton (115-ton) lift capacity.
-A later evolution, Block 2, would replace the current five-segment boosters with a pair of advanced solid or liquid propellant boosters to provide a 130-metricton (143-ton) lift capacity.
-In each configuration, SLS will continue to use the same core stage design with four RS-25 engines.
+The next planned evolution of the SLS, Block 1B, will use a new, more powerful Exploration Upper Stage (EUS) to enable more ambitious missions and deliver a 105-metric-ton (115-ton) lift capacity.
+A later evolution, Block 2, would replace the current five-segment boosters with a pair of advanced solid or liquid propellant boosters to provide a 130-metric-ton (143-ton) lift capacity.
+In each configuration, SLS

 Above: Artist rendering of the SLS Block 1 configuration launch.
-Below from left: Orion Stage Adapter being moved into place, RS-25 engine inventory at Stennis Space Center, QM-1 solid rocket motor test firing, RS-25 test firing.
-SLS Block 1 Initial Configuration
+Below from left: Orion stage adapter being moved into place, Aft cone of core stage in weld facility, QM-1 solid rocket motor test firing, RS-25 test firing.